-He has a really high introvert and I’m kind of on the border.
+He is a really high introvert and I’m kind of on the border.
 I recharged by myself a lot, but I also recharge with people.
-When you are author their speaker, you spend a lot of time alone creating content and writing and studying and reading.
+When you are an author and a speaker, you spend a lot of time alone creating content and writing and studying and reading.
 And so I love that, but people energize me too.
 People tire him out.
-And so living together all the time, we’ve had to learn a few things about, you know, how to navigate this, you know, 24, seven, three 65 in this small space in our tiny home.
+And so living together all the time, we’ve had to learn a few things about, you know, how to navigate this, you know, 24/7,365 in this small space in our tiny home.
 So I think that will help give me some extra things to share with you.
 But also just working with couples for 25 years and high performers who are wrestling with how to deal with personality differences in the regular life.
 When you’re together on the weekends or you’re together in the evenings, now you’re together all the time and you’re trying to figure out how to navigate work and kids and you know, hibernation or quarantine or whatever you want to call it.

 So it may be that you need to go for a walk.
 You need to get out.
-Hey Justin you need to go and let them be in the space alone.
+Hey Justin, you need to go and let them be in the space alone.
 Okay.
-Take the all the kids outside in the backyard.
-But it could be as simple as they need to hide in the closet and just have a lone time, an hour or two.
+Take all the kids outside in the backyard.
+But it could be as simple as they need to hide in the closet and just have alone time, an hour or two.
 Don’t take it personally.
-What you will notice is over time they will get kind of glazed eyed and they will not know what to do with you.
+What you will notice is over time they will get kind of glazed-eyed and they will not know what to do with you.
 And they’ll be snippy and short because they are on their very last nerve and they haven’t filled their cup.
 So that is something to know about the introverts in your life.
-Thanks Justin.
+Thanks, Justin.
 I think you’re amazing too.
 Second, let’s talk about if you are an extrovert.
-So one of the things I wrote in the last post is, Hey interprets dear introverts, your extroverts are dying.
+So one of the things I wrote in the last post is, Hey introverts dear introverts, your extroverts are dying.

 You do not have the energy to fill up an extrovert.
 They need time with other people, whether it’s phone time, and I would say FaceTime.
 I recommended the app house party the other day just to get on with people just to connect.
 And they might need this for 15 minutes, three, four, five, six times a day because they are drained by this alone time and there’s no place to process their energies and their ideas and their thoughts and they’re running commentary in their head, which they’re used to sharing with people all the time in work settings.
 And so if you are married to an extrovert, don’t take it personally.
 Actually, you might say to them, okay, I’m just going to listen, but I’m not going to respond and let them dump their box on you.
 Let them talk about all the things going through their head and just listen and be there present to them.

 But when you name that extroverts, then they’re not feeling, Oh my gosh, I’m supposed to say something here.
-Usually we’ll be like, and the conversation I’ll be like, let me know when you have some thoughts on that.
+Usually, we’ll be like, We’ll end the conversation I’ll be like, let me know when you have some thoughts on that.
 I’d love to hear them when you’re ready.
-And that just takes the tension and the pressure way down and we have so much tension and pressure added on to normal life tension and pressure right now because of the Corona virus.
+And that just takes the tension and the pressure way down and we have so much tension and pressure added on to normal life tension and pressure right now because of the Coronavirus.
 So my third point real quick is this, we have different processing speeds and this is another place that you can understand personalities.
-About 14% of the population has a processing speed of three seconds or their, they’ll hear something, they’ll processes in their head and then they’ll have something to say in response in about three seconds.
-That means 80 14% 86% I’m not, math is not my thing.
+About 14% of the population has a processing speed of three seconds, they’ll hear something, they’ll process this in their head and then they’ll have something to say in response in about three seconds.
+That means 86% I’m not, math is not my thing.

 And you can post it on your fridge so you can stay sane in this chaos.
 And that is Bitly, B I T. Dot.
 L Y forward slash.
-Suzy.
+Susie.

-Susie dash Sandy savers or Sandy savers does.
-Suzy, I will post it in the comments below and have it ready for you tomorrow.
+Susie dash Sanity savers or Sanity savers dot Susie, I will post it in the comments below and have it ready for you tomorrow.
 Thanks for engaging with me today.
 Thanks for being here.
 Let me know, are you a fast processor?
 Three seconds.
-Are you a seven second processor?
+Are you a seven-second processor?
 Are you a verbal processor?
-Are you a non verbal processor?
+Are you a non-verbal processor?
 And let’s get this conversation going because folks, we’re all in this together.
 We can Corona proof our marriage.
-We can grow deeper in our relationships with God, ourselves and others if we use this time to get to know ourselves better, connect more deeply with our spouse, take a deeper breath with our faith and get through this together and supporting each other and cheering each other on.
+We can grow deeper in our relationships with God, ourselves, and others if we use this time to get to know ourselves better, connect more deeply with our spouse, take a deeper breath with our faith and get through this together and supporting each other and cheering each other on.
 I am here for you.
 I’m cheering you on and I’ll see it tomorrow.